 But you need to do the math and make sure you will use the points well, because if not, you’re literally throwing money away for nothing.

-That’s why you should rarely buy points speculatively, in other words, you should only buy points if you have a specific redemption in mind and have done the math… or if you are an expert and know you’ll get more than the cost of your points in value from your redemptions because you have in the past.
+That’s why you should rarely buy points speculatively, in other words, you should only buy points if you have a specific redemption in mind and have done the math… or if you are an expert and know you’ll get more than the cost of your points in value from your redemptions because you have already done it in the past.

 Concrete examples of why to buy Aeroplan points